plantnet/gbif-dl/README.md

 ```

 Additionally we have to specify the output `label` from the occurances which doesn't
 necessarily have to be part of the query attributes.
-The `label` is later used to store the data in hierachical structure: `label/image.jpg`.
+The `label` is later used to classify the results and store the data in hierachical structure: `label/image.jpg`.

 Iterating over the generator now yields the media data returning a few thousand urls.